everx-labs/ever-sdk/docs/mod_net.md

     result: any
 };
 ```
-- `result`: _any_ –  first found object that match provided criteria
+- `result`: _any_ –  First found object that matches the provided criteria

 ## ResultOfSubscribeCollection